• What we’re all about

 I’m also happy to help anyone with a story they’re working on.
 Email me, and we can set up a phone call.

-See you Thursday, January 15, at 7 pm on the top floor of the Seattle Swedish Club 1920 Dexter Ave, N Seattle, WA 98109
+See you Thursday, March 19, at 7 pm on the top floor of the Seattle Swedish Club, 1920 Dexter Ave N, Seattle, WA 98109

 Paul